dastergon/postmortem-templates/README.md

 ## Load templates automatically

-It is possible to automatically load the postmortem templates without copy pasting it from the files or writing the structure every time you want to author an incident report.
+It is possible to load the postmortem templates automatically without copy pasting from the files or manually writing the structure every time you want to author an incident report.

 ### Vim
 You can add the following line into your `.vimrc` file: